ChrisH2019/Web-Development/README.md

-These projects are done along the way to the learning path of Web Development @Codecademy.com:
+A list of projects of Web Development Path @ Codecademy.com:

 Learn HTML